majidzarharan68/persian-stance-classification/README.md

 # Persian-Stance-Classification

-Our Python code, guidline and persian stance classification dataset will be shared here after the paper is published.
+Our Python code, guidline and Persian stance classification dataset will be shared here after the paper is published.